ThatOne2/BDSA_New_Repo/README.md

   ```❯ .\Start-App.ps1```

   (*An error will be thrown that says: "There is already an object named 'Students' in the database."
-We want Students to be in the database so this error can be ignored*)
+We want that table Students to be in the database so this error can be ignored*)

 ## Login to the website